MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/index.md

 Select a **Visibility** option to define the audience who can discover and acquire your extension.
 This gives you the option to specify whether people can find your extension in the Store or see its Store listing at all.
 Currently, you have two options under visibility:

-- **Public**: Your extension will be available and discoverable to everyone in the Microsoft Store.
+- **Public**: If you select Public, your extension will be available and discoverable to everyone in the Microsoft Store.
 This is the default option.
 Leave this option selected if you want your extension to be listed in the Store for customers to find via searching, browsing, and extension’s direct link.
-- **Hidden**: Your extension can’t be found in the Microsoft Store by customers searching or browsing; you’ll need to share the store listing URL to distribute your extension.
+- **Hidden**: If you select Hidden, your extension can’t be found in the Microsoft Store by customers searching or browsing; you’ll need to share the store listing URL to distribute your extension.
 Any customer with the direct link to the product’s list can download it on Microsoft Edge.
 (You can find your extension store listing URL under **Extension Overview** page of extension submission.)

 > [!Note]
-> If you submit an extension as Public and later change it to Private, the users who already have the extension will continue to use it and would receive the update as well.
+> If you submit an extension as Public and later change it to Private, the users who already have the extension will continue to use it and receive updates you submit.

 ### Markets